rhdunn/xqt-platform/README.md

-# XQT (XML Query/Transform) Platform
+# xqt-platform
+> Kotlin multiplatform XPath, XQuery, and XSLT library

-The XQT platform is an open-source implementation of the XPath, XQuery, and XSLT languages.
+The `xqt-platform` library is an open-source implementation of the XPath, XQuery, and XSLT languages.
 The goal of this project is to provide an API capable of supporting code analysis and IDE tools.

 ## Languages
 The XQT platform provides the following libraries that implement support for XML